MyZenKey/sp-sdk-ios/README.md

     }
 }
 ```
-**NOTE:** To pass a log level to the launch options to enable logging, include the `projectVerifyOptions` parameter.
-Refer to section 8.1 of this document for the loglevel options..
+**NOTE:** To enable logging for debugging purposes, include the `projectVerifyOptions` parameter and specify a log level (refer to section 8.1).

 ## 6.0 Request Authorization Code